 - The key academic beliefs are heavily influenced by context.
 The research demonstrates that it's common, for example, that a student might highly value learning in third hour and find learning pointless in fourth hour.
-Something about that third hour class makes the beliefs easier of the student, and something about the fourth hour makes them harder.
+Something about that third hour class makes the beliefs easier for the student, and something about the fourth hour makes them harder.

 - The key beliefs are powerful — they predict the degree to which our students 1) do the work of learning and 2) do it with care.

-So specifically, there are five malleable, powerful, key beliefs that we want to help all our kids cultivate:
+So specifically, there are five malleable, powerful, key beliefs that we want to help all of our students cultivate:

 - My teacher is good at her job.
-(Credibility — this is featured in John Hattie's meta-analysis)
+(Credibility — this is featured in John Hattie's Visible Learning meta-analysis)

 - I can succeed here.
 I can do this stuff.
 (Efficacy — Al Bandura was a pioneer here)

 Credibility, Value, Belonging, Effort, Efficacy, — these five beliefs are highly malleable in our classrooms, and they create the drive in our students that we long for.
 They are the source of Abbe's superpowers.
 Whatever our tack is toward long-term flourishing — helping kids master course material, developing lifelong literacy skills, cultivating critical thinking, practicing healthy habits, or contributing positively to society — it all starts with key beliefs.

 It's so important that I've made schedule-friendly, all-online professional development course on this topic.
 You can learn more here.